igraph/rigraph/revdep/problems.md

 ## In both

 *   checking re-building of vignette outputs ...
-NOTE
+WARNING
     ```
     Error(s) in re-building vignettes:
       ...